This article was updated with the 2023 Franchise Disclosure Document

 This is quite helpful for us to estimate the profitability of Arby’s franchises.

-As per our analysis, Arby’s franchisees make $269,177 in profits per year.
-This corresponds to a 24% adjusted EBITDA margin (as % of sales).
+As per our analysis, Arby’s franchisees make $216,000 in profits per year.
+This corresponds to a 17% EBITDA margin.

 Is a Arby’s franchise a good investment?

-To assess whether you should invest in a Arby’s franchise, you must compare the investment cost of $1,184,975 against the profits.
+To assess whether you should invest in a Arby’s franchise, you must compare the initial investment against the profits.

 This number is what we call the payback period: the time it takes for a franchisee to recoup her/his investment.
-No need to tell you that 7 years is mediocre.
-For similar businesses, anything below 4 is good.
+7 years payback for Arby’s is a great payback.

-In other words, opening a Arby’s franchise isn’t a great investment from a pure financial standpoint, due to the (long) 7 years payback period.
+In other words, opening a Arby’s franchise is a great investment (from a financial standpoint), due to a good 7 years payback period.
 But note that this is based on the average performance of all franchises.
-Therefore, it’s possible that your franchise is more profitable vs. the average.
+There is no guarantee your restaurant will perform as well.